-The following terms shall have the same meaning and effect as those same terms are defined in the Indian Gaming Regulatory Act ("IGRA"), 25 U.S.C. §§ 2701 et seq., and the National Indian Gaming Commission ("NIGC") regulations, 25 C.F.R. §§ 500 et seq., if they are defined in IGRA and the NIGC's regulations.
+The following terms shall have the same meaning and effect as those same terms as defined in the Indian Gaming Regulatory Act ("IGRA"), 25 U.S.C. §§ 2701 et seq., and the National Indian Gaming Commission ("NIGC") regulations, 25 C.F.R. §§ 500 et seq., if they are defined in IGRA and the NIGC's regulations.

 A. Class I gaming.
-"Class I gaming" means:

-- 1. Social games played solely for prizes of minimal value; or - 2.
-Traditional forms of Indian gaming when played by individuals in connection with tribal ceremonies or celebrations.
+1. Social games played solely for prizes of minimal value; or

+2. Traditional forms of Indian gaming when played by individuals in connection with tribal ceremonies or celebrations.